 The chemical industry enters a period of profound transition.

 Chemical organizations can use the COVID-19 driven economic slowdown as an opportunity to build lasting business strength by making informed and deliberate strategic choices about which end markets they focus on.

 Businesses can grow earnings in different operating environments if they build a product portfolio that can withstand changes in macroeconomic trends.

 A professor at the University of Rochester conducted an experiment, using an AR platform to demonstrate the working of a chemical plant.
 With cameras, projectors, computers, and a glass pane, the professor transformed simple coffee mugs to 10 cubic meter reactors and popsicle sticks to pipes connecting them.
 With the help of an AR software, the students were able to visualize real-life chemical reactions from within the four walls of their classroom.
 Augmented reality is changing the chemical industry.
-The example mentioned above, though on a small, indicates the significance of using AR in the chemical industry.
+The example mentioned above, indicates the significance of using AR in the chemical industry.

 Here is how AR can be used in the chemical industry.

 AR, with the help of image and video capturing devices, overlaps existing visuals with a programmed reality.
 The overlap can be used to converge real-time chemical plant environments with a programmed simulation to train and instruct new employees in the company.
 It is necessary that the new employees know their job well, especially in an environment as precarious as in a chemical industry.
 Handling hazardous chemicals, operational settings of boilers and reactors, and dealing with varying temperature, humidity, and pressure conditions, should be demonstrated in real-time to the new staff.
 AR technology can help with such demonstrations.
 By programming the reactions and the chemical operations on AR software, industries can execute training sessions through AR handsets or tablets, which will run the appropriate videos by detecting the plant in its view.